 What is citizenship by descent?

-An individual can become eligible for citizenship if their parents, grandparents, or sometimes even great-grandparents originate from a particular country.
-This option is becoming increasingly popular, as it can be a route to obtaining second citizenship in a foreign country.
+A person may be eligible if their parents, grandparents, or even great-grandparents come from a specific country.
+This path is becoming more popular as a way to obtain second citizenship in a foreign country.

 There are three types of citizenship by descent.